 my greatest spiritual experience.
 From then on, I became more and more

 enthusiastic about everything that was in any was connected with war or,

-for that matter, with soldering," Hitler stated in his book Mein
+for that matter, with soldiering," Hitler stated in his book Mein

 and Indians gave way to battle re-enactments, especially after the Boer